MicrosoftDocs/azure-docs/articles/search/cognitive-search-common-errors-warnings.md

 If you want to ensure that all text is analyzed, consider using the [Split skill](cognitive-search-skill-textsplit.md).

-### Web Api skill response contains warnings.
+### Web Api skill response contains warnings
-Indexer was able to run a skill in the skillset, but the Web Api request response indicated there were warnings during execution.
-Review the warnings to understand if your data is impacted in a meaningful way.
+Indexer was able to run a skill in the skillset, but the response from the Web Api request indicated there were warnings during execution.
+Review the warnings to understand how your data is impacted and whether or not action is required.